What Fire Extinguisher do you use in a Kitchen?

 Fats and Oils: Wet Chemical Fire Extinguishers

-Generally, it’s most likely to be caused by fats and cooking oils.
-Mostly these fires will occur due to negligence.
+Mostly, these fires will occur due to negligence.
 Uncleanliness, leaving oils, fats and pans unattended.
 It’s important to maintain a clean environment and remove old oils from surfaces as well as keep an eye on food whilst it’s cooking.
-So, what kitchen fire extinguisher do we need?
-Well, cooking oils and fats, although flammable liquids, are not Class B fires.
-In fact, technically cooking oils and fats are a sub-class of flammable liquids, also known as Class F.

-These combustible materials are highly flammable and burn a lot hotter than the typical fire.
+These combustible materials are highly flammable and burn a lot hotter than a typical fire.
 If oils spill or drip onto something else that’s hotter, like an oven, the fat will ignite much like gasoline would.

 Wood and Cloth: Water Mist Fire Extinguishers

-In the kitchen, there are a lot of wooden surfaces and objects.
+water mist fire extinguisherIn both restaurant and home kitchens, there are a lot of wooden surfaces and objects.
 In addition, cloth towels and cleaning cloths are easily combustible.
 If they are left to dry near an open flame or appliance, they can ignite and cause a fire.
-Fortunately, these fires are fairly easy to tackle and simply using a Class A fire extinguisher would be sufficient.
+Fortunately, these fires are fairly easy to tackle, and simply using a Class A fire extinguisher would be sufficient.
 Water mist extinguishers are the safest option.
-Due to their versatility, a water mist fire extinguisher is able to tackle Class A, B, C and electrical fires.
+Due to their versatility, a water mist fire extinguisher can tackle Class A, B, C and electrical fires.
 This, combined with a wet chemical fire extinguisher, will be enough to keep your kitchen or restaurant safe.

 Remember: